Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-Data-driven forgery detection focuses on learning specific patterns and features from extensive image or video datasets to distinguish between genuine and potentially manipulated images.
-Some methods~\cite{hsu2018learning,yu2019attributing} believe that images generated by specific models possess unique model fingerprints.
+Data-driven forgery detection~\cite{dang2020detection,hu2022finfer,guo2023hierarchical,guo2023controllable} focuses on learning specific patterns and features from extensive image or video datasets to distinguish between genuine and potentially manipulated images.
+Some methods~\cite{hsu2018learning,wang2021fakespotter} believe that images generated by specific models possess unique model fingerprints.
 Based on this belief, forgery detection can be achieved by focusing on the model's training.
 In addition, FakeSpotter~\cite{wang2021fakespotter} introduces the Neuron Coverage Criterion to capture layer-wise neuron activation behavior.
 It monitors the neural behavior of a deep face recognition system through a binary classifier to detect fake faces.
 There are also methods~\cite{zhao2021learning,huang2023implicit} that attempt to classify the sources of different components in an image.
 For instance, Huang~\etal~\cite{huang2023implicit} think that the difference between explicit and implicit identity helps detect face swapping.
-There are numerous data-driven methods~\cite{dang2020detection,hu2022finfer,guo2023hierarchical,guo2023controllable}, and it is not feasible to discuss each one in detail here.

-\subsection{Specific Related Domains}
+\subsection{\textbf{Specific Related Domains}}